jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ```

-The should reach a status of `FINISHED`.
+The task should reach a status of `FINISHED`.

 **Note:** You should be careful when you decide to install iControlLX extensions.
 Installing a new extension requires the entire iControlLX framework to be restarted.
 If you have other runing extensions which keep ephemerial data in memory or are handling requests, they will be interupted.
 The easiest way to assure this does not happen is to start your API Services Gateway and immediately install all required extensions.
-The cloud native way is to decomose such dependancies into individual processes (containers).
+The cloud native way is to decomose such dependancies into individual services (containers).
 You very well could have a separate API Services Gateway for each iControlLX extension.
+This is currently the case for the AS3 Container.

 **Step 3.
 Make a request to initiate a query task to inventory the iControlLX extensions in the API Services Gateway Container**

-To see a listing of what iControlLX extension are installed, you need to create a *'task'* which will inventory the locally installed extensions and return a report.
+To see a listing of what iControlLX extensions are installed, you need to create a *'task'* which will inventory the locally installed extensions and return a report.

 **Use curl in the F5 Container Demonstration Device SSH session**